 David W. Webber has had a multifaceted career spanning public interest legal services, nonprofit organizational management and fundraising, and public health policy advocacy.
 As if that were not enough, he was an avid double bassist but now restricts his music-making to the cello.
-Currently he serves on the board of the Musical Fund Society of Philadelphia, which is celebrating its bicentennial in 2022.
-His latest book, The Music of Friends: 75 Years of the Chamber Music Conference and Composers’ Forum of the East, was released in July 2020.
+He serves on the board of the Musical Fund Society of Philadelphia, which celebrated its bicentennial in 2022.
+His latest book, The Music of Friends: 75 Years of the Chamber Music Conference and Composers’ Forum of the East, was released in 2020.
+His essays about law, music, books, writing, and literature are on his blog, The Consequences of a Liberal Education.
 He lives in Mt.
 Airy with his wife, Jeannine.

 By this Author